lozturner/Divi-Beta/.github/ISSUE_TEMPLATE.md

 ### Problem:

-Replace this with a description of the issue you are reporting.
-Be sure to explain expected results vs. actual results when it might not be obvious to those who will read your report.
-Under the "Additional Information" section below, it is especially helpful if you include a video screen-cast of the error occurring along with a link to download the current Divi Builder layout you were working on in the screen-cast.
-You can export the layout using the Divi Portability system and paste a link to where we can download the .JSON file.
+Replace this section with a description of the issue you are reporting.
+Be sure to explain the expected results vs. actual results when it might not be obvious to those who will read your report.

+Under the "Additional Information" section below, it would be especially helpful if you could include a video screencast of the issue occurring along with a link to download the Divi Builder layout you were working on in the screencast.
+You can export the layout using the Divi Portability System and paste a link to where we can download the .JSON file.

 ### Steps To Reproduce:
 1.
 2.
 3.
 4.

 ### Additional Information: